-Elizabeth Allen wrote a new post, Research published in Royal Society of Chemistry journal, on the site Lincoln School of Pharmacy 2 weeks, 4 days ago
+Elizabeth Allen wrote a new post, Research published in Royal Society of Chemistry journal, on the site School of Pharmacy 2 months, 2 weeks ago

 Research by scientists at the University of Lincoln has been published in a leading journal from the Royal Society of Chemistry.